PagerTree/pt4-docusaurus/docs/integration-guides/outgoing-webhook.md

 ## Successful Responses And Limitations

-1. Responses in the 2xx family will be considered a success, any other response will be considered a failure.&#x20;
+1. Responses in the 2xx family will be considered a success, any other response will be considered a failure.
 2. Webhooks retries will be attempted up to 14 times with exponential backoff.

 ***